 Richard – Madagascar Trek

-The journey to the Andringitra National park in Central Madagascar is an epic one but the travelling is well worth it as the trek is spectacular.
-The first two days are spent meandering beside rivers gradually gaining altitude through small villages and farmland.
-This part of the area is rarely visited by trekkers, so we soon gathered small groups of locals who were pleased to show us their houses and exchange songs.
-By the third day the settlements are left far behind and we entered the mountains proper, for me, the best day was still to come.
-Summit day meant an early start after an interesting night listening to the thunderstorms rolling around the nearby peaks.
-A quick breakfast and then a tough trek up to the summit of Pic Boby, after the descent there was still another 4 hours of walking, but everyone pulled together and supported each other through the hard times.
-That 4 hours is spent traversing some of the finest granite landscape that I have ever had the privilege of seeing, it’s a hard day, a long day but truly rewarding and joining in with the porters singing and dancing is a real hoot.
+After an interesting night listening to the thunderstorms rolling around the nearby peaks, we rose early in preparation to summit.
+We had a quick breakfast and then a tough trek up to the summit of Pic Boby.
+After the descent there was still another 4 hours of walking, but everyone pulled together and supported each other through the hard times.
+That 4 hours is spent traversing some of the finest granite landscape that I have ever had the privilege of seeing.
+It’s a hard day and a long day, but truly rewarding.
+Joining in with the porters singing and dancing is a real hoot.

 Danny – Great Wall Discovery Challenge